awsdocs/aws-iot-sitewise-user-guide/doc_source/expression-tutorials.md

 You can operate on strings in your formula expressions\.
 You also can input strings from variables that reference attribute and measurement properties\.

 **Important**
-<a name="formula-output-rules"></a>Formula expressions can only output double values\.
-Nested expressions can output other data types, such as strings, but the formula as a whole must evaluate to a number\.
+<a name="formula-output-rules"></a>Formula expressions can only output double or string values\.
+Nested expressions can output other data types, such as strings, but the formula as a whole must evaluate to a number or string\.
 You can use the [jp function](expression-string-functions.md#jp-definition) to convert a string to a number\.
-If you define a formula that computes a non\-numeric value, AWS IoT SiteWise doesn't output a data point for that computation\.
+The Boolean value must be 1 \(true\) or 0 \(false\)\.
 For more information, see [Undefined, infinite, and overflow values](#undefined-values)\.

 AWS IoT SiteWise provides the following formula expression features that you can use to operate on strings:
 + [String literals](expression-literals.md#string-literal-definition)